-- This project is open to any 4-H member. - This project is for members who signed up for any of the horse project sections.
-If you do not own a horse; you are one of our "horseless" members.
+- This project is open to any enrolled 4-H member. - This project is for members who signed up for any of the horse project sections.
+If you do not own a horse; you may be a "horseless" member.
 Both horse and "horseless" members may take photography, drawing, posters, painting, hippology, model horses, horse clothing, horse judging and other items as projects.